AungKOO/currency_api/README.md

 - Run your docker app
 - open the project folder (`currency_api/`) in your code editor
 - RUN the following command:
+  - `npm i` to get the packages
-  - `npm run prod-build`
+  - `npm run prod-build` to build the production
-  - `docker-compose build`
+  - `docker-compose build` to build the docker image
-  - `docker-compose up -d`
+  - `docker-compose up -d` to run services and containers
+- After running the services and containers, run the following command for data seeding:
+  - `docker-compose exec backend node migrations/migration.js`
-- Enter the postgres to open the connection for database:
+- Enter the pgAdmin to check the connection for database:
   - `localhost:4000`
   - username and password will be in pgadmin service in docker-compose file for login
   - then register database server